qberry-io/qberryduino-gateway-one/README.md

 // It lets you filter illegal posts.
 You can block
 // them in your TCP Socket server, if you want.
 // If you will use it on a common platform like qberry.io,
-// we strongly recommend you to change this passcode. char PASSWORD[7] = "B23a56";
+// it's strongly recommended you to change this passcode. char PASSWORD[7] = "B23a56";
 ```
 ```